-We tend to hold on to the things we desperately want to happen, even though we know deep down those things will never happen.
+We hold on to the things we know we desperately want to happen, even though we know deep down those things will never happen.
 As a child, I used to do the same thing.

-Going through therapy I would inevitably ask the same questions, but that was met with the same answers; there were now answers concrete enough, to change my thinking.
+An an adult in therapy, I would ask the same questions, but that was met with the same answers, there were no answers concrete enough, to change my thinking.
 The answers are now in my blog.
-We hold on in the hope that what we want to happen will one day happen, but the sad reality is that it may never happen.
+We hold on in the hope that what we want to happen will one day happen, but the reality is that it may never happen.

-And that if we simply chose to base our understandings on the information being presented to us, we would learn sooner why things are the way they are and stop holding on to the things that we unconsciously know will never happen; unless those others’ want them to happen.
+And that if we simply chose to base our understandings on the information being presented to us, we would learn sooner why things are the way they are and stop holding on to the things that we unconsciously know will never happen, unless those others want them to happen.